 Elizabeth Spainhour represents media, communications, and technology companies in a variety of regulatory and business matters.
-She also focuses her practice in privacy and digital marketing, providing counsel to businesses on key issues in the rapidly changing digital environment.
+She also provides counsel to businesses on key issues involving privacy, digital marketing, and the rapidly changing digital environment.
+Elizabeth is a Board Certified Specialist in Privacy and Information Security Law from the North Carolina Board of Legal Specialization.

 Elizabeth counsels clients day-to-day on the full gamut of FCC regulatory issues, including political, EEO, children’s programming, contests and promotions, ownership, licensing and renewals, closed captioning, emergency access, and public file requirements.
 Elizabeth routinely works with clients to evaluate and advocate their positions on key policy issues before the FCC.